global-synchronizer-foundation/cips/cip-XXXX-Governance/add-lecca-sv.md

 ## Abstract

 * Add LECCA Ventures as a Tier-3 (Weight 1) Super Validator.
-* Activate Korea-based banks and securities firms via local onboarding, KR-language operations, regulatory guidance, and validator hosting.
+* Activate Korea-based banks and securities firms via local onboarding, Korean-language operations, regulatory guidance, and validator hosting.
 * Stand up Validator-as-a-Service for Korean institutions within 6 months, and publish Korean-language blueprints/runbooks.
-* Targets: ≥1 KR institutional validator activated on mainnet by 2025-12-31; ≥2 in total by 2026-06-30; monthly progress notes.
+* Targets: ≥1 Korean financial institution onboarded to mainnet by T+90; ≥2 in total by T+270; monthly progress notes.
 * Any increase beyond Weight 1 will be proposed via a separate Adjust Weight CIP.

 ## Motivation